Page replacement algorithm: The (h,k)-paging problem

 The (h,k)-paging problem is a generalization of the model of paging problem: Let h,k be positive integers such that $h \leq k$.
 We measure the performance of an algorithm with cache of size $h \leq k$ relative to the theoretically optimal page replacement algorithm.
 If $h<k$, we provide the optimal page replacement algorithm with strictly less resource.

 The (h,k)-paging problem is a way to measure how an online algorithm performs by comparing it with the performance of the optimal algorithm, specifically, separately parameterizing the cache size of the online algorithm and optimal algorithm.

 Marking algorithms

 Marking algorithms is a general class of paging algorithms.
 For each page, we associate it with a bit called its mark.
 Initially, we set all pages as unmarked.
-During a stage of page requests, we mark a page when it is first requested in this stage.
+During a stage (a period of operation or a sequence of requests) of page requests, we mark a page when it is first requested in this stage.
 A marking algorithm is such an algorithm that never pages out a marked page.

 If ALG is a marking algorithm with a cache of size k, and OPT is the optimal algorithm with a cache of size h, where $h \leq k$, then ALG is $\tfrac{k}{k-h+1}$-competitive.
 So every marking algorithm attains the $\tfrac{k}{k-h+1}$-competitive ratio.

 LRU is a marking algorithm while FIFO is not a marking algorithm.